 2. Peptic ulcer

-erosion of the lining of the stomach or the first part of the small intestine.
+Peptic ulcer is defined as a condition of erosion of the lining of the stomach or the first part of the small intestine.
 It can lead to internal bleeding, causing chronic anemia, if left untreated.

 3. Liver disease